openmeteo/enhydris/doc/dev/database.rst

       A many-to-many relationship to :class:`~enhydris.models.Variable`.

-.. class:: enhydris.models.TimeZone

-   This model stores time zones.

-   .. attribute:: enhydris.models.TimeZone.code

-      The code name of the time zone, such as CET or UTC.

-   .. attribute:: enhydris.models.TimeZone.utc_offset

-      A number, in minutes, with the offset of the time zone from UTC.
-      For example, CET has a utc_offset of 60, whereas CDT is -300.
-      This model only stores time zones with a constant utc offset, and not time zones with variable offsets.
-For example, we don't store CT (North American Central Time), because this is different in summer and in winter; instead, we store CST (Central Standard Time) and CDT (Central Daylight Time), which are the two occurrences of CT.
-The time stamps of a given time series may not observe summer time; they must always have the same utc offset throught the time series.

 .. class:: enhydris.models.TimeseriesGroup

    The time series a station holds are organized in groups.
 Each group